-The company said after joining in May 2016, he has had a “meteoric rise to manager” which “vindicates the firm’s decision to establish the LEBC Graduate Academy”.
-This has prepared a many candidates for a career in Financial Planning, bosses said.
+The company said that after joining in May 2016, he has had a “meteoric rise to manager” which “vindicates the firm’s decision to establish the LEBC Graduate Academy”.
+This has prepared many candidates for a career in Financial Planning, the firm said.

 “This helped generate client activity and to build my confidence – and by working with various client scenarios, to expand my knowledge.
 I can now share my experience and knowledge with other academy graduates, many of whom will themselves go on to head an LEBC branch.”

-Hull is one of two Graduate Academy centres, which are designed to provide individuals with a clear career path within financial services.
+Hull is one of two LEBC Graduate Academy centres which provide individuals with a clear career path within financial services.